 All gardeners have their own approach to hybridizing.
 Some just let the bees handle things.
 They then grow the seeds to see what may result.
 Some famous gladiolus such as ‘King David’ came from chance pollination.
 This seems too haphazard for me, since I want to control my results.

 Shortly after pollination, the ovary starts to swell and becomes a green seedpod.
 It will reach the size of a hickory nut, and then turn brown and dry.
-As the pods begin to split open, I collect them in envelopes on which I write the parentage data (Step Seven).
+As the pods begin to split open, I collect them in envelopes on which I write the parentage data (step 7).
 Later on, at my convenience, I remove the seeds from the pods.
 The seeds will be viable for planting the following spring.
 No stratification or special treatment is needed; seeds will germinate in 10 to 14 days.
 If kept for two years, some will germinate, but many may not.

 Sow seed in a light soil mix

 My favorite way to grow seeds is in raised beds filled with roughly one-third each of loamy garden soil, peat moss, and perlite.
 The perlite assures excellent drainage while the peat keeps the mix light and moisture retentive.

 I sow the seeds after all danger of frost has passed, which is April in my Oregon garden.
 Using a 1×3-inch board, I make a shallow depression in the soil, sprinkle seeds thickly along the bottom of this depression, and then cover the seeds with moistened, fine-grade vermiculite to a depth of about 3/8 inch.
 I used to cover the seed with soil, but found that this sometimes made it difficult for the tiny, grasslike sprouts to emerge.
 I get better results with the vermiculite, which is light as a feather, holds moisture well, and permits the tiny, green leaves to sprout easily.
 The vermiculite is bone-dry in its bags, so I pour in enough water to make sure it is nice and moist before using.